directus-labs/guest-authoring/automations-to-level-up-your-blog-with-directus/index.md

 As a blog manager, you frequently juggle multiple tasks.
 By setting up an automated publishing workflow in Directus, once a post is reviewed and approved, it gets published immediately.
 This automation eliminates the back-and-forth of manual scheduling and reduces the risk of human error.

-Since we are not working with the frontend, we can simulate publishing by returning the title and details as output.

 Create a flow to trigger upon updating a post and select the content collection.

 Add a **Read Data** operation with the key of `read_translation` attached to the **Content Translations** collection with the ID <span v-pre>`{{$trigger.keys[0]}}`</span>.
 This will return the payload that includes the `title` and `detail` of the content that was just updated.
 If you examine the payload, you'll notice that the `approved` value is not included, as it is saved in the `content` collection.